On this page

 What privacy and cyber-security considerations do you need to think about for your workers that work from home?

 There are increased risks associated with remote working.
 These include:

 - increased risk of cyber-crime, where criminals will look to exploit changes to business environments to extract funds or personal information from employees

 - risk of employees inadvertently disclosing personal information through using unfamiliar document storage and conference platforms, and

 - risk of inadvertently disclosing personal information while working in a shared remote location (for example, a communal space in a sharehouse)

 While technology controls can help to mitigate risk, it's critical to increase staff awareness around cyber risk and develop procedures for securely sharing personal information and conducting financial transactions.
-In particular, advise staff members to remain hyper-vigilant to phishing campaigns, and think twice before clicking on anything relating to COVID-19.
+Advise staff members to remain hyper-vigilant to phishing campaigns.

 To manage this risk: